AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Perceptron

-A perceptron is a kind of artificial neuron that models the behavior of a real neuron.
+A perceptron is a kind of artificial neuron that models the behavior of a biological neuron.
-A perceptron is a machine that produces an output for a provided input.
-Figure @fig:perceptron gives an example of a perceptron.
+A perceptron is a machine that produces an output for a provided set of input values.
+Figure @fig:perceptron gives a visual representation of a perceptron.

 A perceptron accepts 1, 2, or more numerical values as inputs.
 It produces a numerical value as output (result of a simple equation that we will shortly see).
 A perceptron operates on numbers, which means that the inputs and the output are numerical values (_e.g.,_ integers or floating point values).